Hometown: Rancho Cucamonga, California

-Aidan Apodaca (Ah-pu-DOCK-ah) enters his first season with the Black and Yellow in 2022.
+Aidan Apodaca (Ah-pu-DOCK-ah) enters his second season with the Black and Yellow in 2023.

-The 25-year-old arrives in Charleston following a 2021 campaign where he made 20 appearances with El Paso Locomotive FC and Orange County SC, on loan from El Paso.
+The 27-year-old first arrived in Charleston following a 2021 campaign where he made 20 appearances with El Paso Locomotive FC and Orange County SC.
 Apodaca featured in 15 games during the regular season with Orange County and was part of the team during their USL Championship title-winning run.

-Before making the move to El Paso, the California native enjoyed a productive two-season tenure with Reno 1868 FC from 2019 to 2020, tallying eight goals and three assists across 28 matches.
-In 2020, Apodaca led Reno with a minutes-per-goal average of 72.7, along with 87.5% of his shots being on target.
-His attacking efficiency helped the side claim the top spot in the regular season that year.
+Before making the move to El Paso, the California native enjoyed a productive two-season tenure with Reno 1868 FC from 2019 to 2020, tallying eight goals and three assists.
+In 2020, Apodaca led Reno with a minutes-per-goal average of 72.7 as they claimed the top spot in the regular season that year.

-Apodaca was selected 55th overall in the 2018 MLS SuperDraft by Philadelphia Union and later signed with affiliate Bethlehem Steel FC where he would make his professional debut.
-He featured 17 times, notching two goals and two assists.
+Apodaca was selected 55th overall in the 2018 MLS SuperDraft by Philadelphia Union and later signed with affiliate Bethlehem Steel FC.

 By making the move to Charleston, Apodaca reunites with former Bethlehem teammate AJ Paterson, who was also with the Pennsylvania side in 2018.

 Before going pro, Apodaca had a prolific collegiate career at California Baptist University.
 The forward led all divisions of NCAA soccer with 29 goals in 2017 and was subsequently named the NCAA Division II Player of the Year, along with numerous Pacific West Conference awards.
 That scoring mark included three hat tricks, one of which was a five-goal effort that set a new single-game scoring record for CBU.